bytedeco/sbt-javacpp/README.markdown

 addSbtPlugin("com.beachape" % "sbt-javacpp" % "1.1")
 ```

+Adding the above line will set up your project's classpath to include `maven-plugins` as well as a add a dependency on
+the core JavaCPP library.

-If you want to add a dependency on a JavaCPP preset in your project, the following will do that for you, taking care
+To add a dependency on a JavaCPP preset in your project, the following snippet will do that for you, taking care
-of adding the proper preset for your target platform as well:
+of adding the proper native preset for your target platform as well:

 ```scala
 // in build.sbt